SurajCheema/PickASpace/README.md

 ### Setup Sequelize

 Sequelize is used for interacting with the PostgreSQL database.
+Navigate to the backend.

 1. Ensure you have Sequelize CLI installed: